TheRealFocus/Solara/README.md

 3. Choose the script you want to execute.
 4. Click on the execute button to run the selected script.
 5. Enjoy your enhanced Roblox experience with Solara Executor!

+## Disclaimer
+Remember, although we can vouch these downloads are safe, there is never a 100% guarantee with downloading anything that viruses can not be present, so please download at your own risk, we are not responsible for any damage, caused by these downloads.

 ## Contributing
 We actively encourage contributions from the Roblox community to help us improve Solara Executor.
 Whether you have suggestions, bug reports, or wish to contribute directly to the development of Solara Executor for Roblox, we welcome your input.
 Feel free to submit a pull request—your involvement is essential in making Solara Executor even better for all Roblox users!